Harvest Festival (Parks and Recreation): Plot

-On the Ferris wheel, with April and Andy arguing below him and Tom and Jerry arguing above him, an annoyed Ron (Nick Offerman) clears the air by announcing the obvious: April is mad at Andy for not telling her that he loves her back, and the missing Li'l Sebastian is Tom's fault, not Jerry’s.
+On the Ferris wheel, with April and Andy arguing below him and Tom and Jerry arguing above him, an annoyed Ron clears the air by announcing the obvious: April is mad at Andy for not telling her that he loves her back, and the missing Li'l Sebastian is Tom's fault, not Jerry’s.
 Andy tells April that he clearly loves her and they hug, and Tom apologizes to Jerry.
 Later, everyone spots Li'l Sebastian in the corn maze and they retrieve him.
 Leslie learns the power outage was due to television crews plugging into the grid and overloading it.
 The only replacement generator in Pawnee is at the Wamapoke casino, and Leslie humbly asks Ken to loan it to her in exchange for placing a Wamapoke cultural exhibit near the Harvest Festival entrance.
 Ken agrees, and during the festival opening the next morning, he performs a meaningless ceremony to remove the fake curse.
 People begin to swarm into the festival, and Leslie cheerfully greets them.
 Ben returns to apologize to Leslie for leaving, admitting that he is not over his past.
 She reassures him the festival is as much his accomplishment as hers, and even has Ken break Ben's "curse", although Ken's gesture is also completely meaningless.
 At the end, Ben appears to have been won over by Li'l Sebastian, but admits to the camera crew that he still fails to see the appeal and remains as baffled as ever.